|

 vibrant flow and balance.
 His physical partitions that appear everywhere

-in the film beautifully illustrates the inability of these characters to
+in the film beautifully illustrate the inability of these characters to

 connect.
 Regardless, each lonely soul springs wonderfully to life.